CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 metadata: psychiana-demo
 ```

-- Write your commit message (Ex: “Update site settings”) and commit your changes.
+- Write your commit message (Ex: Update site settings) and commit your changes.

 ## 7. Generate your site.